Paisley St James railway station

-There is an ongoing campaign to rename the station "Paisley St Mirren" due to the station's proximity to St Mirren's new stadium.
+There is an ongoing campaign to rename the station "Paisley St Mirren" due to the station's proximity to St Mirren Park, home of St Mirren F.C.

 History

 The station was opened on 29 March 1841 by the Glasgow, Paisley and Greenock Railway company.

 Services

 There is a half-hourly service available from here Mon-Sat daytimes, westbound to Greenock Central and Gourock and eastbound to Glasgow Central.
 Wemyss Bay trains normally skip this station during the daytime, only calling on weekday and Saturday evenings.
 On Sunday, there is an hourly service each way.

 Relocation

 On 13 October 2016, Glasgow Airport Rail Link plans were revived with a PRT option proposed.
 If this plan goes ahead, then Paisley St James would be relocated to a site next to Junction 29 of the M8.
 A PRT to the airport is also proposed from this station.